aszkid/milsim/LINKS.md

 - ["CPU Caches and Why You Care", by Scott Meyers](https://www.youtube.com/watch?v=WDIkqP4JbkE); source of my basic understanding of CPU cache.
 - [Design pitfalls in `OGRE::Node`, by Mike Acton](https://www.bounceapp.com/116414).
 - ["Approaching Zero Driver Overhead (AZDO) in OpenGL", GDC 2014](https://www.youtube.com/watch?v=K70QbvzB6II); for future reference.
+- [On `glVertexAttribFormat`](https://stackoverflow.com/a/37972230); we will probably use that.
+Much more flexible and intuitive.
+And [more here](https://stackoverflow.com/questions/14249634/opengl-vaos-and-multiple-buffers).